Solai-Adithya/Scalable-Systems-Project/README.md

 # Design Patterns for Scalable Systems Project
 A simulation of a job submission & processing system using related design patterns that help in making the systems maintainable and more reliable.
+More details available in the [task description](https://github.com/Solai-Adithya/Scalable-Systems-Project/blob/main/ResMGMTPatternQuestion.pdf)

 ### Design patterns implemented